wang-shun/widebase/README.md

 Widebase
 ========

-Column-oriented database for large time series...
+A column-oriented database for large time series, <a href="https://github.com/widebase/widebase-doc/raw/master/widebase.handbook/pdf/widebase-handbook.pdf">read more</a>.

 # Build from source